antinlay/DO2_LinuxNetwork-0/src/report.md

 ##### and after command `dhclient -v`:
 ![6.2.13](../misc/images/report_img/6.2.13.png)
 - Describe in the report what **DHCP** server options were used in this point.

+* `option routers [10.0.0.0,...]` the routers option specifies a list of IP addresses for routers on the client's subnet.
+Routers should be listed in order of preference

+* `option domain-name-servers [10.0.0.0, ...]` domain-name-servers option specifies a list of Domain Name System (STD 13, RFC 1035) name servers available to the client.
+Servers should be listed in order of preference.

 ##### Save dumps of virtual machine images
 **p.s.
 Do not upload dumps to git under any circumstances!**